 Should you Use a Stroller in Paris?

-If you don’t want to bring your own stroller to Paris, you can always rent a stroller in Paris.
+If you don’t want to bring your own stroller to Paris, check out our guide to renting baby equipment.

 We had done a lot of research prior to visiting Paris with a toddler and many people suggested not using a stroller.
 We brought a stroller to Paris anyway as we wanted to do a lot of walking, even though it was a bit challenging on public transportation.